Treating Klippel-Trenaunay Syndrome (KTS)

 Klippel-Trenaunay Syndrome is a rare condition present at birth that affects the blood vessels, soft tissue and bones.
 It causes swelling in small blood vessels just below the skin, resulting in port wine stains (a reddish-purplish discoloration of the skin or birthmark.)
 Abnormal growth of bone and tissue in one limb is also usually associated with the syndrome.

-At UPMC Susquehanna, we offer the latest therapies and procedures to help treat Klippel-Trenaunay Syndrome in Williamsport, PA, and the surrounding areas.
-If you’d like to learn more about treatment or need to schedule a consultation, Find a Provider at UPMC Susquehanna.
+At UPMC, we offer the latest therapies and procedures to help treat Klippel-Trenaunay Syndrome in Williamsport, PA, and the surrounding areas.
+If you’d like to learn more about treatment or need to schedule a consultation, Find a Provider at UPMC.

 Klippel-Trenaunay Syndrome Symptoms